ismaildawoodjee/Great-Expectations-Data-Pipelines/README.md

 - Use Version 2 API when you want to use Great Expectations with Airflow
 - Specify the library to be installed (`great_expectations`) in the `PIP_ADDITIONAL_REQUIREMENTS` in the `docker-compose` file
 - **Prerequisites:** Create a Data Context, connect to a Datasource, create an Expectations Suite, create a Checkpoint, and have an Airflow DAG ready
-- Recommended to use BashOperator to validate data batches since it is the most intuitive and straightforward
+- Recommended to use BashOperator to validate data batches since it is the most intuitive and straightforward.
+Also works with both V2 and V3 APIs.
 - Can also use PythonOperator for validation but additional setup is necessary
 - Simply plug in the BashOperator as a Task within the Airflow DAG
-- **DO NOT** use GreatExpectationsOperator
-- **DO NOT** use Version 3 API in conjunction with Airflow
+- **DO NOT** use GreatExpectationsOperator, use BashOperator/PythonOperator instead.
 - Keep in mind the host names to be used:
   - when connecting to Postgres from local machine or when connecting from Airflow Worker container
   - when running Airflow on local machine or when running Airflow on Docker
-  - specify/edit the credentials in the `config-variables.yml` file in the `uncommitted` folder
+  - specify/edit the credentials in the `config-variables.yml` file in the `great_expectations/uncommitted` folder

 ## Debugging